 Coffee Origin and Guidelines

 Like its alternatives, Nespresso features a variety of specialty blends and does not make not of a specific coffee origin for all of its coffee.
-However, Nespresso does work directly in partnership with farmers in Jardin, Colombia and promotes third wave coffee, where there is more involvement and transparency in terms of coffee harvesting and production.
-Most of the producers in partnership with Nespresso are small scale farmers and the partnership in this specific growing region is now over two decades old.
+However, Nespresso does work directly in partnership with farmers in Jardin, Colombia, and promotes third-wave coffee, where there are more involvement and transparency in terms of coffee harvesting and production.
+Most of the producers in partnership with Nespresso are small-scale farmers and the partnership in this specific growing region is now over two decades old.
 Within the partnership, there is a push for environmental sustainability and biodiversity.
 Nespresso also offers a ‘pure origin’ line of pods that are single origin from parts of Brazil, India, and Guatemala.

 There are not specific designations for organic options.

 We are only focusing on the original line machines for the purpose of this review, though of course Nespresso also offers coffee and espresso pods for its other lines as well.
 In general, compared with alternatives, Nespresso used to offer less but is not competitive in terms of variety.
 Nespresso places a special emphasis on the roast and strength, with a rating scale of one to twelve, twelve being the most potent.
 While alternatives do this some, it is front and center when you’re browsing Nespresso coffee.
 They also do a nice job of noting specific flavor notes.

 Limited Edition and Limited Festive Edition: Inspired by Parisian artisan coffee, limited-edition options include Macaroon and Praline flavored coffee.
 There’s also limited edition Auro de la Paz and Cuban Coffee.
 It’s possible, but unclear if there will be more limited edition and/or seasonal coffee and espresso pods in the future.